Bow Quarter: Present day

 The site had fallen into disrepair when in 1988, developers Kentish Homes, with designs from ORMS Architects (chief project architect Oliver Richards) - embarked upon one of east London's first urban renewal projects.
 In a history of the development in his 2009 book A Journey Through Ruins - The Last Days of London, historian Patrick Wright describes the process of gentrification of the area.
 As he puts it: "The coinage dreamed up to turn the Bryant & May factory into the Bow Quarter gave an altogether new turn to the rhetoric of an east London trade that local Member of Parliament (MP) George Lansbury once dismissed as 'room farming'.
 As the sales line of the developers went: 'Parisians have the Latin Quarter, New Yorkers have Greenwich Village.
 Now in East London, a stone's throw from the City, there's a new Quarter..."
 However, unlike the former two, the latter would be "generated by a single speculative stroke".

 Today Bow Quarter consists of 733 one- and two-bedroom flats and penthouses, together with a handful of workers' cottages built around the late 19th century.
 Set in 7 acre of landscaped grounds, amenities include a residents' gym and a convenience store.

 The majority of the flats today are located in former factory and office buildings.
 Arlington, for example, was built as offices in 1874; Lexington and Manhattan date from the factory site redevelopment in 1911.
 The Victorian cottages near the entrance provided accommodation for the company directors whilst Staten was built as extra office accommodation in the late 1950s.
 The Park buildings (East, Central and West) were added in the mid-1990s.

 In 2004, the TV series If... shot scenes in the fictional gated community Regent's Court inside Bow Quarter.
 Some residents were interviewed by the production team during the making of the programme.

-Current residents include James Lance, Katy B, Lars Chittka and Sunday Girl.
+Current residents include James Lance, Katy B and Sunday Girl.
 Previous residents have included John Barrowman and Steve Strange.
 Former resident Danny Wallace declared his flat a micronation in the TV series How to Start Your Own Country.
+Gary Stevenson, former city trader, economist and social media personality, was also a resident during the 2010s.
+His residency is referred to in his autobiography, The Trading Game.
 AudiopleXus mastering studio is located in the Bow Quarter.

 In April 2012, the Ministry of Defence identified the water tower as a potential location for surface-to-air missile defences during the 2012 Summer Olympics.
 One resident, a Guardian journalist, reported opposition to the scheme, but other residents were supportive of the move.